neuronflicker/CTF/UCF/RE_OrderMatters/README.md

 |   14     |  5831526f | 1,479,627,375 | X1Ro
 |   15     |  556a4675 | 1,433,028,213 | UjFu

 There is no obvious pattern to these ASCII conversions, but it should be noted that all characters are alpha-numeric, the only exceptions being the two equals signs.
-This suggests that these strings could be base64 encoded.
+This suggests that these strings could be base64 encoded, as equals signs are padding for that encoding.

 Let's extend the table again with the base64 decoded versions of these strings.
 I did this in Linux using the line:
 ```